mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Some of these maps, when the 'time' control is set to 300,000 years ago, show the locations of Ancients bases.
 Worlds in this subsector with Ancients bases include Yori, Beck's World, Efate, Pixie, Knorbes and Shinothy.

 If the central spire is touched, the room darkens.
 The doorway to the outside is suddenly blocked by a grey surface (this is actually just an opaque cloud of vapour, which can be just walked through but paranoid Travellers may assume they have just been trapped).
 The central spire then displays a three-dimensional holographic star-chart showing the Regina subsector and some surrounding stars, as any Traveller with the Astrogation skill will recognize.
-The Boughene system is highlighted in the centre of the display.
+The Boughene system is highlighted in the center of the display.

 Unlike the display panels, which show maps from 300,000 years ago, the star map has compensated for stellar drift and shows the current configuration of the subsector.
 There are, however, several differences between the Ancients map and Imperial charts.
 Firstly, the Shinothy system has a planet in place of the current asteroid belt, lending support to those who believe that a world was shattered there during some apocalyptic war.
 Secondly, and more impressively, there are three star systems that do not appear on current charts but are present on the Ancients map.
 This trio of systems occupied hexes 2107, 2206 and 2307.
 The Travellers may assume these systems suffered the same fate as Shinothy; in fact, they were taken into Grandfather's pocket universe.